trustedlogin/docs/docs/Connector/secrets.md

 } );
 ```

-The filter expects **exact `REMOTE_ADDR` matches**, not CIDR ranges.
-For Cloudflare, pull [the current edge IP list](https://www.cloudflare.com/ips/) and expand it.
+Entries can be exact IP strings or CIDR ranges (e.g. `192.0.2.0/24`, `2a06:98c0::/29`).
 Forwarded headers (`X-Forwarded-For`, `CF-Connecting-IP`) are only read when `REMOTE_ADDR` matches an entry here — this prevents unauthenticated clients from spoofing their IP to sidestep rate limits.

+For Cloudflare specifically, along with a full explanation of the trust model, see [Running behind a reverse proxy or CDN](./running-behind-a-proxy.md) — it includes a copy-paste snippet covering all Cloudflare edge CIDRs and guidance for nginx / Apache / HAProxy / cloud load balancers.

 ## Hardening (Optional)